Dhathrika-Vibhav/Haunted-OS/README.md

 ---

-## 🎭 What is Haunted-OS?
+## 🎭 What is OS13?

-Haunted-OS begins as a minimalist terminal interface.
+OS13 begins as a minimalist terminal interface.
 Type commands like `ls`, `whoami`, `date`.
 Everything seems normal.

 Then the anomalies begin.